frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 We can ask her to help us in knowing a little better the people that God has placed around us, in knowing how to be smart.
 Affection is smart.
 Charity finds a way.
 Love is very inventive, it\'s dynamic, it has initiative.
 Love leads us to solve problems.
 It opens our eyes to understand.

-The people Aunt Carmen and our Grandmother were caring for must have had a special antenna.
+The people that Aunt Carmen and our Grandmother were caring for must have had a special antenna.
 When somebody was a bit sick or needed something special, they'd think a little bit out of the box.

 We hear stories of people who came to Rome many years later who perhaps were sick and they were trying to find a solution to help them to be better.
 Our Father suggested to some sister of ours who might have been from that particular part of the world who knew some special dish that that person might like.
 That sister of ours was able to make that dish, and that person became much better very fast.